Ir al contenido

 • 8.3 Access to the user

-However, the data collected in the Functional Classification of Government Expenditure are provided prior to its publication, however, to the National Statistical Institute for the incorporation of this information in the Annual National Accounts of Spain and to Eurostat for validation.
+However, the data contained in the Functional Classification of Public Administration Expenditure are provided prior to their publication, under embargo, to the National Statistical Institute for the incorporation of this information in the Annual National Accounts of Spain and to Eurostat for validation.

 • 9.
 Frequency of dissemination